deanturpin/modern/readme.md

   // When you really want something to be a byte and not something that looks a
   // bit like a char.
   std::byte b1{4};

+  // Exchanging values
+  //
+  // Replace that old declare a temp variable idiom with an atomic update.
+  // std::exchange also returns the original value. int current = 5;
+  int previous = std::exchange(current, 6);

   // Things to remove
   //